labmec/neopz-python/README.md

 This project implements Python bindings for [NeoPZ](https://github.com/labmec/neopz) finite element library using [pybind11](https://github.com/pybind/pybind11).
 Make sure you have both libraries (and CMake!) installed in your environment.
-<br>Note: instructions below are specific for Linux, but may work for macOs, as well.
-There will be a future version of this
-document adding instructions for Windows OS.
+<br><br><b>Note</b>: instructions below are specific for Linux, but may work for macOs, as well.
+There will be a future version of this document adding instructions for Windows OS.

 ## Requirements